sachinmallabade/Weather-Monitor-Application/README.md

 2. Open the RuleEngineApp folder in STS(spring tool suite)
-3. Create a database in MySQL named as rule_engine_db 4.Run a Project as Spring Boot App
+3. Create a database in MySQL named as rule_engine_db
+4. Run a Project as Spring Boot App
-5.Open the command prompt and redirect to rule-engine-ui folder 6.make sure that you have installed node js
+5. Open the command prompt and redirect to rule-engine-ui folder
+6. make sure that you have installed node js
-7.install angular -- npm install -g @angular
+7. install angular -- npm install -g @angular
-8.run the command to download all necessary dependencies -- npm install 9.add angular material -- ng add @angular/material 10.run angular app --- ng serve
+8. run the command to download all necessary dependencies -- npm install
+9. add angular material -- ng add @angular/material
+10. run angular app --- ng serve
-11.To test the application go to browser and search localhost:4200
+11. To test the application go to browser and search localhost:4200